ianovski/EZMint/README.md

 Note down the deployed contract address

 ## Update scripts
-Update the `contractAddress` variable for the following scripts:
+Update the `CONTRACT_ADDRESS` variable in your .env file

-- scripts/toggle-active.js
-- scripts/add-whiteliest.js (also need to update new_address)
-- scripts/default-uri.js
-- scripts/mint-nft.js

 ## Set default URI
 Set the `uri` variable in `scripts/default-uri.js` with the uri to a default NFT metadata .json file